pendragons-code/api.senghong.xyz/README.md

 TLDR: If your `docs/category here` is not working, try restarting the thing first.
 If the issue still persists, consider making an issue!

+# encoding and decoding
+I decided to put a cap on that as I did not want to get spammed with riduclously hard to encode or decode requests and causing the site to crash.
+I might bump the limit up in the future tho.

 # What is this?
 This is a basic project I decided to make just for fun.
 I will be adding more features in the future XD!